titsuki/raku-Algorithm-ZobristHashing/README.md

     my $code = $zobrist.get(0,"abc"); # in this case $code == $status
     my $new-code = $zobrist.get(0,"perl"); # assigns a new rand value, since h(0,"perl") is not yet encoded

 Returns the Int value which represents the state(i.e position-type pair).
-If it intends to get the state not yet encoded.
-It assigns a new rand value to the state and returns this new value.
+If it intends to get the state not yet encoded, it assigns a new rand value to the state and returns this new value.

 AUTHOR
 ======